jdmdigital/bootplate/readme.txt

 1. Download the latest release of Bootplate from GitHub: https://github.com/jdmdigital/bootplate
 2. In your admin panel, go to Appearance -> Themes and click 'Activate' on the Bootplate theme to use it right away.
-3. Go to http://bootplate.jdmdigital.co/setup/ for a guide on how to setup and customize this theme.
+3. Go to http://bootplate.jdmdigital.co/setup/get-started/ for a guide on how to setup and customize this theme,
+4. Or use a Child Theme: http://bootplate.jdmdigital.co/setup/child-themes/

 == Copyright ==